PSHE Intent

 Some of our content is subject specific, whilst other content is combined in a cross-curricular approach.

-In the Early Years children play cooperatively, taking turns with others.
+In the Early Years children learn to work and play cooperatively and take turns with others.
 They take account of one another’s ideas about how to organise their activity.
-They show sensitivity to others needs and feelings, and form positive relationships with adults and other children.
+They show sensitivity to their own and others needs and feelings, and form positive attachments to adults to adults and friendships with peers.

-Children are taught PSHE through the following areas of learning:
+Children are taught PSHE through the following core themes:

 Key Stage 1